Last Updated on August 30, 2022 by Oddmund Groette

-Does backtesting really work?
+Does backtesting a trading strategy really work?
 A backtest is a tool that not only small retail traders use but also big institutions.
 The world’s most successful hedge fund, Jim Simons’ Medallion Fund, uses backtesting continuously to develop new strategies.
 Why?
-Because backtesting works!
+Backtesting a trading strategy works!

 We start by explaining briefly what a backtest is: